rascalyen/RandomUser/README.md

 * Define product flavor in Gradle script if there're dev and production environments
 * ProGuard obfuscator setup for signed release build
 * CI setup.
 I'd use Jenkins in house or cloud CI service (Travis / Circle) with outsourcing company.
 Plus AutoDelivery / CrashReport integration like Fabric

+### Woops...
+Bug
+Forgot to include scrollView for detail page therefore it only shows half page in landscape and it's not scrollable !!!
+Bad user experience users not happy :(    (But I wanna enjoy my weekend so I will fix it next week LOL)